fortify-presales/fortify-minikube-demo/README.md

 cp env-example .env
 ```

 then edit the file as required.
-Set the first few entries depending on which components
+Set the first few entries/flags depending on which components
 you wish to install.
 For example to install everything except ScanCentral DAST:

 ```